 The Digital Photography program provides students interested in areas such as Photojournalism, Still Photography, Portraiture, or Digital Media an opportunity to gain experience with the latest graphic software, digital cameras, and studio equipment.
 Students will develop individual portfolios, have an opportunity to display their work, and, in the Intermediate and Advanced courses, expand their business sense by finding and serving actual clients both on and off campus.
-All students can elect to take the Adobe Certified Associate (ACA) exam, which is the graphic design industry's benchmark test.
-(Each course is a year long divided into two semesters.)
+All students can elect to take the Adobe Certified Associate (ACA) exam.
+(Each course is yearlong, divided into two semesters.)